 The crematorium at Garston is run by a joint committee of five local authorities.
 Set in wooded, landscaped grounds the crematorium comprises two chapels, a large garden of remembrance and a baby and infant memorial garden.
-The chapels hold either 50 or 100 people seated (depending on the selection of chapel) but there is room in each for additional people to stand.
+The chapels hold either 50 or 100 people seated but there is room in each for additional people to stand.
 The crematorium offers a selection of memorials, including wall plaques, dedicated rose bushes and a book of remembrance.
-Visit the web site (linked above) for more information about this crematorium.
+Visit their web site (linked from the title above) for more information about this crematorium.

-The crematorium in Amersham is run by the joint committee on behalf of Aylesbury Vale, Chiltern and Wycombe District Councils.
+The crematorium in Amersham is run by Buckinghamshire County Councils.
 There are two chapels to choose from.
-The chapels seat approximately 80 or 150 people (depending on the selection of chapel), with standing room at the rear of the chapels for more.
-Similarly to West Herts, the crematorium offers a selection of memorials, including a book of remembrance and plaques in the woodland gardens.
-Visit the web site (linked above) for more information about this crematorium.
+The chapels seat approximately 80 or 150 people, with standing room at the rear of the chapels for more.
+Similar to West Herts, the crematorium offers a selection of memorials, including a book of remembrance and plaques in the woodland gardens.
+Visit the web site (linked from the title above) for more information about this crematorium.

 There are a number of local authority cemeteries in the Dacorum area.
 In Hemel Hempstead there are Woodwells and Heath Lane.
 In Berkhamsted – Kingshill, and in Tring – Aylesbury Road.
 Heath Lane cemetery is closed to new graves, but there are still available spaces for burials where an existing family grave is re-opened.
 The other three all have new graves available for either single or double-depth burials and for interment of cremated remains.

 Please note: There are other cemeteries within traveling distance of the Dacorum area, however these are the most commonly used and most convenient.
-If you choose a cemetery outside of your own area additional fees will be payable - at time of writing all Dacorum cemeteries charge double for burials of individuals not living within their catchment area at the time of death.
+If you choose a cemetery outside of your own area additional fees will be payable – at time of writing all Dacorum cemeteries charge triple fees for burials of individuals not living within their catchment area at the time of death.

 Many local churches have a churchyard for burials, however as these are of limited size they get filled very quickly and for this reason most were closed to new burials many years ago.
 There are still a few churches in the area that do have space for new burials, and others which are still able to inter cremated remains.
 These spaces are usually limited to parishioners or those who have close connections with the church in question.